Mid-November, just a couple weeks before the Thanksgiving holiday and State House recess, MCFL started tallying the signatures.

 THE HEARING HAS CONCLUDED.
 NOW IT'S TIME TO FOLLOW UP.

 Our advocates endured a grueling 18 hour day to testify against the provisions in this extremist legislation.
-Follow up and amplify their witness, the evidence they shared against the irrational vagary of S.1209/H.3320, and ensure
+Follow up and amplify the testimony they submitted on this bill's reduction of our standards of medical care, legalization of passive killings of infants born during late-term abortions, and removal of adult protection for minor girls.
+Ensure

-that the committee does not disregard the overwhelming case for rejecting abortion-promotion of these two bills.
+that the committee does not disregard the overwhelming case for rejecting an abortion access over safety mentality that would be devastating in Massachusetts.

 SENATE BILL 1209 / HOUSE BILL 3320